Skip to content

 Inline diagnostics

-When iris.enableInlineDiagnostics is enabled (default), Iris findings appear as squiggles in the editor and entries in VS Code's Problems panel — no need to open the sidebar to spot issues.
+When iris.enableInlineDiagnostics is enabled, Iris findings appear as squiggles in the editor and entries in VS Code's Problems panel.
+It is off by default so routine code-health findings stay in Iris instead of reading like editor/compiler errors.

 Default enabled categories